craftcms/docs/docs/commerce/5.x/development/orders.md

 ];
 ```

-Our object template included the order’s `number`, which is always 32 “hexadecimal” characters long (letters `a` through `f` and numbers `0` through `9`).
+Our object template included the [order `number`](../system/orders-carts.md#order-number), which is always 32 “hexadecimal” characters long (letters `a` through `f` and numbers `0` through `9`).
 This route matches that pattern, and passes the captured value to our template under a variable named `orderNumber`.

 ::: tip
 Keep in mind that your order _number_ is different than its _reference_.
 Commerce does not allow customization of the `number`, as it must be random and globally unique.
-However, many stores _do_ incorporate the order number (or part of it) in their reference format.
+However, stores _can_ incorporate the order number (or part of it) in their reference format.
 :::

 Create the `_orders/receipt` template in your [templates directory](/5.x/system/directory-structure.md#templates), and add a simple output statement to prove that things are connected: